 What is your favorite surface treatment?

-Coloured slips covered with encaustic wax.
+Colored slips covered with encaustic wax

 What one word would you use to describe your work?